guru-das-s/guru-das-s.github.io/content/pages/now.md

 Last Updated: September 2024.

-⚒️  I [finished]({filename}nand-to-tetris-2024-project-5.md) Project 5 of the [NAND2Tetris
+⚒️  I've [finished]({filename}nand-to-tetris-2024-project-5.md) Project 5 of the
-course](https://www.nand2tetris.org/)!
+[NAND2Tetris course](https://www.nand2tetris.org/)!
 I've "built" my very own Hack computer from NAND gates.
 Working on Project 6 next: building an assembler for the Hack ISA using Rust.

 🎮 My wife recently gifted me a Sony Playstation 5.
 A close friend of mine (a long-time gamer) recommended that I start with [Uncharted